Llerena, Badajoz: Order of Santiago

-Llerena was the habitual residence of the Masters of the Order of Santiago, and this fact favoured the city in the 15th century, when it became capital of the Priory of the Hostal San Marcos de León.
+Llerena was the habitual residence of the Masters of the Order of Santiago, and this fact favored the city in the 15th century, when it became capital of the Priory of the Hostal San Marcos de León.
 For this reason it was the most important center of the territory, which until then had been Reina.
 So much was its increase in importance that it became the most important administrative center of the Leon province of the order of Santiago in Extremadura, the headquarters of the Maestral order table, and the principal town of the more than 30 towns governed from Llerena and dependent upon the Prior of the Order of San Marcos in León.

 In the year 1340, King Alfonso XI of Castile presided over the Cortes in Llerena.
 In 1383, Pedro Fernández celebrated the General Chapter of the Order of Santiago in Llerena, with the assistance of all of the Order's commanders.

 The Master of the Order Lorenzo Suárez de Figueroa received the license to hold the San Mateo fair on September 21, built the chapel of the Trinity in the Church of Granada, built the bastimentos, and finished the building designed to be the Casa Maestral or the convent of Santa Elena.

 Enrique García Fernández of Villagarcía built the castle in the neighboring town of Villagarcía de la Torre, and became the patron of the chancel of the Church of Santa Maria, and decided to be buried in it.

 Alonso de Cárdenas built the Church of Santiago on the site occupied by the shrine of Saint Peter, and gave to the walled enclosure some of the most important gates of the city.

 Having once been a Muslim territory, its reconquest produced a repopulation by Leonese, Basque and Cantabrian families.
 But an important core Jewish population also emerged within the city, and made it a prosperous city with high economic and cultural achievements.

 A peaceful coexistence emerged among the three cultures: Christians, Jews and Muslims.
 In the year 1479, the Jewish leader Rabí Mayr persuaded Isabella to remove the ban on Jews holding fairs and markets that existed in the Kingdom of Castile.
 This improved the economic levels of the city and allowed creation of the school of translators.
 At this time there were 600 Jewish families in Llerena, who lived in the vicinity of the synagogue (Chapel of Santa Catalina).

 In 1490, the final Chapter General of the Order of Santiago was held, started in Uclés.
 It was called by the order's last master before that role was incorporated into the power of the Spanish Crown.

 After Isabella signed the Decree of Expulsion of the Jews in 1492, 125 Jewish families remained in Llerena and became Jewish converts to Christianity.